Customising your themes and palettes

 plot.background = element_blank(),

-text = element_text(size = base_text_size), # Arguments for function:
+text = element_text(size = base_text_size), # Arguments for the function:

 axis.text.x = element_text(size = base_text_axis_x_size,